pentandra/lifepreserver/METADATA.md

 ### `mtime`

-REQUIRED_FOR_KINDS: (depending on the data source)
+REQUIRED_FOR_KINDS: `{base,extra,acronym,personal}-dictionary` and all items from Nanoc's filesystem data source.

 The last modification time of the source (e.g. file) upon which an item's data is based.
-Required for most data sources as a heuristic to know whether or not to recompile dependent items.
+Required as a heuristic to know when to recompile dependent items.

 ## Relating to item state